 - Support in applying for internships, jobs and graduate schools

-Application materials should be submitted by April 15 for fall semester (begins in late August) or October 1 for spring semester (begins in early January).
+Application materials should be submitted by April 15 for fall semester.
 Late applications may be considered if space remains.
 Please try to submit all your information at the same time.
 This will enable us to review and process your application as quickly as possible, and you will hear from us about your admission status sooner.

 - TOEFL – Test of English as a Foreign Language (79 iBT or 550 paper-based)